vperpl/sex-ploits/README.md

 [Check janna# announcements for videos]<br>
 **Dev Mode** - Lets you play tutorial with friends - 5v5 (player 1, left team top player, will be forced to be ashe/garen/ryze, but will have stat boosts +20 to all stats, opposite team gets all stats reduced)<br>
 **Client DoS** - Make someone suffer - disable his client, won't be able to play shit as long as you want.(partialy patched)<br>
-**Crash Client Exploit** - [Requires 125rp] Basicaly you spam failed gift requests to target, since its a HTTP POST request, it stacks when he is in game.
-Meaning you will crash his client if you spam too many, resulting in bugsplat (game closes) All you need to do is have him in your friendlist.(partialy patched)<br>
 **Gold Digger Viego** - Kill anyone, sell his item, gain all items at 6th minute with 2/1 kda!<br>
-**Missions/Pass Exploit** - [Partialy patched 11.3] Bored to farm tokens? no problem! spam TFT Tutorial lobby, it counts towards total games. you can surrender in 2-1 so basicaly 4 minutes games = all missions done + you can ban same champion as already banned (ban x5 teemo)<br>
+**Missions/Pass Exploit** - [Patched 11.5] Bored to farm tokens? no problem! spam TFT Tutorial lobby, it counts towards total games. you can surrender in 2-1 so basicaly 4 minutes games = all missions done + you can ban same champion as already banned (ban x5 teemo)<br>
+**Editing your stats & ranked stats** - Visualy client only, other players see it, changes nothing, but you can troll saying you are Riot Mirage.<br>
+**Custom Game** - Lets you be the 2nd owner of a custom game - you can kick / add bots, you cannot be kicked.<br>
+**Pick while locked** - [Patched 11.4] Lets you change your champion when you already locked - only works in blind pick.<br>
+**Practice Tool** - [This one still prob works, just 2hard to remove the client-sided flag HumansAllowed:1 without client modding so just moving it here] You can play 11 vs 11 [more players in any team = infinite champion select] (no, you can't play with players it will say that too many humans, and when u kick urself it will say that at least 1 player is needed). <br>